 You might at first think it’s a telemarketer, but what if it’s a loved one with a new number?
 Or what if it is a call that is actually important?
-This is a frustration felt by many Australians who receive persistent calls around 7pm.
+This is a frustration felt by many Australians who receive persistent calls from unknown numbers.
 So, how can you find out who is calling?
 How do you put a stop to it?

 Firstly, ensure you’re signed on to the National Do Not Call Register.
 This won’t stop all telemarketing calls, but it will significantly reduce them.

 Your second option is to use a reverse lookup service.
 Here are a few you can access for free:

 To use these services, simply type in the number that’s calling you and they will try to identify the caller for you.
 It works a lot of the time, but it’s not always successful, as the ID occurs as a result of other people, who have answered nuisance calls, making reports to the service.
 Some even offer ratings as to how much of a nuisance a caller has been.
 For example, a telemarketing call from Oxfam may not be considered a nuisance call, whereas a call from some global trading company offering you super-high returns on investments would have a high nuisance rating.

 There’s one more trick that can be quite successful.
 You see, any time you enter your phone details and name on an online form that is not secure, your information leaves a digital footprint that can be tracked.